Fruit Load Mapping In Real Time

 Over three years of development have led to the release of the RevScout field computer.
-This powerful hardware is able to do real time processing of fruit counting from two cameras.
-This easy to use computer can be mounted on a quadbike or tractor and driven through orchard rows at up to 10 Km/h.
-After the survey the GPS logged data is uploaded to the RevToolbox platform and you can view the processed map of fruit load differences expressed as an percentage over your farm or per block.
+This powerful hardware is able to do real-time processing of fruit counting from two cameras.
+This easy-to-use computer can be mounted on a quadbike or tractor and driven through orchard rows at up to 10 Km/h.
+After the survey, the GPS logged data is uploaded to the RevToolbox platform and you can view the processed map of fruit load differences expressed as a percentage over your farm or per block.

 Find correlations between low yielding areas and other data layers.

-On the RevToolbox you can compare al your RevScout survey results with the weekly EVI crop health maps, terrain maps and soil EC maps.
+On the RevToolbox you can compare all your RevScout survey results with the weekly EVI crop health maps, terrain maps, and soil EC maps.
 When strong correlations are found between soil or crop vigor maps pro-active intervention can be applied through zonal management.

 Variable Rate Application Fertilizer Maps

 Now that we can accurately map variation in fruit load we can combine this data with VRA fertilizer spreaders that can control the amount of fertilizer based on prescription maps made directly on the RevToolbox

 What You Need

 It is a Yield Variation Map, not a Absolute Count Map

 The RevScout cant see-through leaves, but that's not a big problem.
 The goal of the RevScout is to give a high-resolution map of where there are differences in fruit load.
 With as little as two field calibration points you can turn it into a Tons/Ha map.